-"There is substantial evidence for the mutual influence of family functioning, health and physical illness" (Rolland, 2019, p.
+"There is substantial evidence for the mutual influence of family functioning, health, and physical illness" (Rolland, 2019, p.
 331).

-Required Course Readings (minimum 5) \
+Required Course Readings (minimum 3)

-External Literature (minimum 15) \\
+External Literature (minimum 7)

-Within the 15, 1-4 legitimate Internet Sites for Patient Support and Information can be included.

-Information from your interview should be cited in the paper as "personal communication" and "Interview" should be included within the reference list, without including the person's actual name.
-Note that the identity of your interviewee should be protected, and a pseudonym assigned, but the role/ reason you picked the interviewee should be included.
+Within the 10: 1-2, legitimate Internet Sites for Patient Support and Information can be included.
+Information from your interview should be cited in the paper as "personal communication," and "Interview" should be included in the reference list without having the person's name.
+Note that the identity of your interviewee should be protected, and a pseudonym assigned, but the role/reason you picked the interviewee should be included.

-Final Essay Grading Rubric

-/10- 10-15 pages that are well-written with appropriate syntax and grammar.
-Appropriate, wellintegrated use of Required Course Readings (minimum 5), External Literature (minimum 10), and legitimate, relevant websites.
-The interview should be included so that 20 references are expected, and more are welcome.

-\/50- Essay- broken down by:

-\\\\/7 Introduction of Biomedical issues related to the condition.
-Functional physical/cognitive/mobility ramifications.

-/10 Psychosocial Issues Common to People Experiencing

-\\\\/10 Social Work Intervention Strategies

-/8 Policy, Organizational and Biotechnological Issues

-\\\\\/7 Ethical Issues and Dilemmas: any ethical issues or dilemmas that social workers might encounter in their work regarding this medical condition, with the client system, in the work setting, etc.

-/8 Critical Issues and Future Directions
+Final Essay Grading Rubric/ 60 /10- 10-15 pages that are well-written with appropriate syntax and grammar.
+Appropriate, wellintegrated use of Required Course Readings (minimum 3), External Literature (minimum 7), and legitimate, relevant websites.
+The interview should be included so that ten references are expected, and more are welcome. /50- Essay- broken down by: /7 Introduction of Biomedical issues related to the condition.
+Functional physical/cognitive/mobility ramifications. /10 Psychosocial Issues Common to People Experiencing /10 Social Work Intervention Strategies /8 Policy, Organizational, and Biotechnological Issues /7 Ethical Issues and Dilemmas: any ethical issues or dilemmas that social workers might encounter in their work regarding this medical condition, with the client system, in the work setting, etc. /8 Critical Issues and Future Directions

-•Mini In-Class Presentation is Week # 14 (December XX 2021) & Week # 15 (December XX, 2021) 2021)
+•Mini In-Class Presentation is Week # 14 & Week #15:

-The Pecha Kucha format helps to standardize each presentation, highlighting key points of your review essay.
-Essentially, it is a PowerPoint that has a set number of slides (20) where the timing is set to advance every 30 seconds (normally 20 seconds).
+PowerPoint / Canva or Pecha Kucha: The Pecha Kucha format helps to standardize each presentation, highlighting key points of your review essay.
+It is a PowerPoint with a set number of slides (20) where the timing is set to advance every 30 seconds (usually 20 seconds).
 This means each presentation will be 10 minutes.
 You do not need to include your references in this format.
-There should be very little text on each slide: pictures, keywords, and design are given preference.
-You may decide to script yourself, or at least have notes, so that you can get your points across in the 30 seconds that each slide is up.
+There should be little text on each slide: pictures, keywords, and design are given preference.
+You can script yourself or at least have notes to get your points across in the 30 seconds each slide is up.

-Organization: In addition to the 6 areas of the paper, you should start with a slide on why you chose this topic and why it is important.
-The six elements of the essay should follow (Biological/ Medical aspects; Psychosocial aspects; Social work interventions; Policy/ organizational aspects: Ethical Issues; Future directions).
-It should end with the most surprising, hopeful or interesting thing you learned in your interview or research.
+Organization: In addition to the six areas of the paper, you should start with a slide on why you chose this topic and why it is essential.
+The six elements of the essay should include (Biological/Medical aspects, Psychosocial aspects, social work interventions, Policy/organizational aspects, Ethical Issues, and Future directions).
+It should end with the most surprising, hopeful, or exciting thing you learned in your interview or research.

-Pecha Kucha Presentation: (40)
+Presentation: (40)

-\/20-Inclusion of each of the 6 areas in the essay with crucial and correct information.
-Intro of significance; 6 areas from essay, what was most compelling information learned (each about 3 points)
+/20-Inclusion of each of the six areas in the essay with crucial and correct information.

+Intro of significance: 6 areas from the essay, what was most compelling information learned (each about 3 points)